 - a.
 Maximising walking opportunities for all levels of personal mobility and contributing to a positive public realm.
 Proposals must maintain, improve and create new safe and attractive routes suitable for pedestrians, push chairs and wheelchairs including appropriate street furniture such as seating and lighting as necessary. - b.
 Promoting opportunities for an accessible, safe, and segregated cycle network, including protecting existing routes, and providing appropriate facilities for the use of cyclists.
-Cycle infrastructure should be built to the requirements of <a href="Maintenance-general-sequenc - c.
+Cycle infrastructure should be built to the requirements of Gear Change and Cycle Infrastructure Design Local Transport Note 1/20 and related guidance or successor documents. - c.
 All destinations, transport hubs and commercial, business and service premises are required to having facilities to allow people to cycle all year around including, but not limited to, workplace showers, covered cycle storage, changing rooms, drying rooms and lockers provided, with opportunities for the hire of bicycles, e-bikes and e-scooters as appropriate to the use and scale of the proposal. - d.
 Provide sufficient, secure, convenient and accessible undercover cycle spaces for a range of bicycles and installing and maintaining secure, undercover cycle parking spaces in line with Suffolk Guidance for Parking 2023 or successor document. - e.
 Ensuring new or improved sustainable links both within the site and to local destinations are provided to enhance access within the settlement, between settlements and/or provide access to the countryside or green infrastructure sites, local facilities, services, and other destinations as appropriate. - f.
 Improvements to public transport infrastructure through upgrading bus and/or rail links, providing well-designed facilities, passenger information infrastructure, protection and enhancement of public transport routes, bus stops, provision of shelters and by appropriate contributions as necessary. - g.
 Safe and suitable access to public transport through direct provision of suitable infrastructure.